will2dye4/pyker/README.md

 ## Playing a Hand

+Pyker currently only supports one variation of poker: [Texas hold 'em](https://en.wikipedia.org/wiki/Texas_hold_%27em).

 Create a game by instantiating a `pyker.Game` object.
-By default, the game will have four players who all start with 10,000 chips.
+By default, the game will have four players (who all start with 10,000 chips), no ante, and blinds of 100 (small blind) and 200 (big blind).
 The `play_hand` method of the `Game` will deal a hand to all players and prompt for input asking how each player should act at each stage of the game.

 The game will tell you what actions are legal for a given player.
 For example, if the prompt says `Player 4 may fold, call, raise`, then you may type `fold` to fold Player 4's hand, `call` to call the current bet, or `raise N` to raise